mlfoundations/tableshift/README.md

 This is an alpha version of TableShift, so the API is **not** guaranteed to remain stable (even though we hope it does!).

-You can read more about tableshift at [tableshift.org](https://tableshift.org/index.html)
+You can read more about TableShift at [tableshift.org](https://tableshift.org/index.html)

 # Quickstart